guacsec/guac/pkg/assembler/backends/ent/README.md

 1. Denormalize the entire tree to single table with nulls for the columns that aren't present, allowing us to upsert all layers of the tree in a single upsert request.
 This has one limitation that we'd need to know the primary keys which is impossible to return using batch upserts.
 2. Do a presence query first before inserting the nodes that are missing.
 This isn't strictly an upsert since it's done at the application layer and would require locking other writers.
-3. Generate the primary keys client side using UUIDs (v7 preferrably) and upsert each layer of the tree using `BulkCreate()`
+3. Generate the primary keys client side using UUIDs (v7 preferrably) and upsert each layer of the tree using `BulkCreate()` — NOTE: This will break Global Unique IDs unless we prefix everything, which will further complicate DB Indexes.
+This is only strictly needed to Node/Nodes queries.

 Option 3 is probably the easiest to adopt, but we'd need to make that schema change before merging this in, or drop the DB and recreate it with the new schema since there's really no simple way to migrate from ints to uuids.